 In more modern times, RVA was named America’s 3rd Most Tattooed City in 2011, or recently being named as one of the ten locations in “Where to Eat in 2016”, by National Geographic.

-This is due to a community project implemented by Shane Pomajambo, an avid art collector who is infatuated with large scale mural arts.
+This is partially due to a community project implemented by Shane Pomajambo, an avid art collector who is infatuated with large scale mural arts.